Th3ThirdMan/Inclement-Days/README.md

 ## Site Overview

-This project is a weather forecasting website implementing hardcoded static data for selected cities.
-It makes use of reuseable components to present detailed information on specific cities.
-The aim of the project was to build a multi-page weather forecasting website using Eleventy and Bulma.
-There is no server-side functionality, apart from a final deployment to Netlify.
+This project builds a weather forecasting webpage using hardcoded static data for selected cities.
+It uses reusable components to provide detailed information about cities.
+The project's objective was to build a multi-page weather forecasting website using Eleventy and Bulma.
+There is no server-side functionality aside from a final deployment to Netlify.

 ## Planning Stage
 ### Target Audience